 - Enjoying more time with your kids without hurrying in the morning, but spending less time in your warm cozy bed, while scrolling through the never-ending Twitter feed.

 - Staying home on Saturday evening, but not having to suffer on Sunday, and trying to reset your circadian rhythm for days.
-Which again affects your brain, energy levels, and productivity.
-Which again affects your career perspectives.
-Which again...
+Which affects your brain, energy levels, and productivity.
+Which affects your career perspectives.
+Which...
 You get the point.

 When you are ready to make the trade-off, you are going to achieve a change at least short term.
-I don't care who you are, you are going to achieve it, if you just try.
+I don't care who you are, you are going to achieve it, as long as you try.
 The problem arises when we forget why we made the change in the first place.
-We tend to fall back to our old behavior.
-Therefore it's important to keep in mind, it's a long term project and it takes commitment.
+We tend to fall back to our old behaviors.
+Therefore it's important to keep that in mind, it's a long term project and it takes commitment.
 If you have been conditioning yourself for the last twenty years for something, why would the change only take two days?

 If you decide you are going to lose weight, you need to first decide to achieve the desired body composition and then live the lean life afterwards.
 It's a really bad deal to lose weight for four months and then gain it back (and some) for thirty years.
 There is a myth that 95% of dieters gain the weight back in the next 1-5 years, but actually it will be 100% if there is no behavioral change.
-The good news is that dieting does work, and combined with small changes the body maintains the weight.
-The even better news is that your weight will drop in the long term even with a small behavioral change in the right direction.
-Therefore, short term goal setting can be used for goals or projects like writing a book or making a deadline, but for real behavioral change it's not appropriate for one simple reason: It ends.
+Dieting never works because people think it is temporary, which is the biggest issue.
+When you change your eating behavior, and think of your diet as permanent, you will not fail.
+The even better news is that your weight will drop in the long term even with a small behavioral change in the right direction, it doesn’t need to be as dramatic as these ‘get slim quick’ diets that promise results in 2 weeks.
+Those diets are made to lose weight fast and then send you back to your regular diet to gain it all back.
+These short term diets fail for one main reason: It ends.
 Just like a hunger diet, nobody can follow it in the long term.